corazawaf/coraza/README.md

 Our vulnerability management team will respond within 3 working days of your report.
 If the issue is confirmed as a vulnerability, we will open a Security Advisory.
 This project follows a 90 day disclosure timeline.

+## Thanks

+* OWASP Coreruleset team for the CRS and their help

 ### Coraza on Twitter

 * [@corazaio](https://twitter.com/corazaio)